calvin-mcd/LeSTMovoz/README.md

 The LeSTMovoz is drop-in DIY replacement pcb for the [Lesovoz](https://trashman.wiki/community/pcbs/lesovoz) pcb by squash for [minivan](https://trashman.wiki/) style cases.
 The replacement pcb adds a second 2u bottom row option by omitting one tray mount hole.
 [Existing plates](https://www.minivanplate.xyz/) should work but said 2u option is not accounted for in original plates.

-It uses mostly THT components to be added by hand, but production files exist to handle the few SMD components (STM32 mcu, logic shifter for rgb, 2 press buttons) with factory assembly.
+It uses mostly THT components to be added by hand, but production files exist to handle the few SMD components (STM32 mcu, logic shifter for rgb, usb port) with factory assembly.

-The most difficult part to solder by hand should be the USB port.
+Vial Firmware was created by JLW and can be found here: https://github.com/josh-l-wang/vial-qmk/tree/main-vial/keyboards/jlw/lestmovoz

 ## Layout